SaaS SEO: Boost Your Online Presence in 8 Steps

 It worked, and the company was able to ideate, publish, and rank its articles faster than when it used a generalist approach to content creation.

-Only move on to this step after completing steps one to five above.
+Only move on to this step after completing the steps above.

 I recommend starting by fixing your technical issues.
 Fixing these issues sets the stage for the rest of your SEO campaign.
 It’s also a somewhat low-hanging fruit that can give you immediate results.